vivsnguyen/Tandem-Trivia/README.md

 * jQuery, AJAX
 * Bootstrap

+## <a name="challenge-criteria"></a>Challenge Criteria
+* A user can view questions.
+* Questions with their multiple choice options must be displayed one at a time.
+Questions should not repeat in a round.
+* A user can select only 1 answer out of the 4 possible answers.
+* The correct answer must be revealed after a user has submitted their answer
+* A user can see the score they received at the end of the round

 ## <a name="features"></a>Features

 #### Randomized answer choices
 Answers are shown in a random order using random.shuffle.

+#### Answer highlighting by color

 ## <a name="testing"></a>Testing